 Your target heart rate (THR zone) is 70 to 85 percent of your maximum heart rate, which must be determined before you can zero in on your target range.

-Here are the tests your health professional might use to help determine your unique number:
+Below are the tests your health professional, like the ones at Canyon Ranch, might recommend to help determine your unique number:

-Submaximal Exercise Test: You put on a heart rate monitor and begin exercising on your preferred cardio machine, like a treadmill, elliptical or stationary bike.
-Your exercise physiologist increases your intensity every two minutes for about 15 minutes total.
-By observing the feedback on your heart rate monitor and checking in on your exertion level—your breathing rate, whether you can talk without huffing and puffing, your comments on how you’re feeling—as you go, he can gauge when he thinks you have reached 70 percent and 85 percent of your maximum heart rate—this is your target heart rate zone.
+Submaximal Exercise Test: A heart-rate monitor is placed on you while exercising on your preferred cardio machine, like a treadmill, elliptical, or stationary bike.
+Your Exercise Physiologist increases the machine’s intensity every two minutes for about 15 minutes total.
+By observing the feedback on your heart-rate monitor and checking in on your exertion level — your breathing rate, whether you can talk without huffing and puffing, your comments on how you’re feeling — as you go, he can gauge when you likely reached 70 percent and 85 percent of your maximum heart rate.
+And this is your target heart rate zone.

 VO2 Maximum Test: This test is the gold standard for determining your target heart rate.
-While on your choice of a treadmill, elliptical or stationary bike, you wear a heart rate monitor and a portable device called a metabolic analyzer, which takes samples of your breath and measures how much oxygen you consume and how much carbon dioxide you expel and as you work at incrementally more challenging workloads.
-Your exercise physiologist will stop the test once you have had enough—ideally when you are at 90 percent to 95 percent of your maximum effort.
-The test also measures your VO2 maximum, your anaerobic threshold and how many calories you burn at any given heart rate.
+While on your choice of a treadmill, elliptical, or stationary bike, you wear a heart-rate monitor and a portable device called a metabolic analyzer, which takes samples of your breath to measure how much oxygen you consume and how much carbon dioxide you expel as you work at incrementally more challenging workloads.
+Your Exercise Physiologist will stop the test once you have had enough — ideally when you are at 90 to 95 percent of your maximum effort.
+The test also measures your VO2 maximum, your anaerobic threshold, and how many calories you burn at any given heart rate.

-Cardiovascular Stress Test: Your cardiologist usually performs this test when she wants to determine whether your heart can safely tolerate aerobic exercise.
+Cardiovascular Stress Test: Your cardiologist usually performs this test when it needs to be determined if your heart can safely tolerate aerobic exercise.
 Twelve electrodes are placed in specific positions on your chest.
 You then exercise while your doctor watches the electrocardiogram (EKG), which traces how your heart beats, and takes your blood pressure every two minutes.
 The test also tracks your heart rate, which your physician will use to estimate your maximum heart rate, and then determine your THR.
-This test is typically performed on men over 45 and women over 55 who have never had a stress test or are risk for cardiovascular disease or heart attack.
+This test is typically performed on men over 45 and women over 55 who have never had a stress test or are at risk for cardiovascular disease or heart attack.

 Using Your Target Heart Rate

-As a general rule, try to stay within your THR, or the 70 percent to 85 percent range, for most of your workout so that you can reap the benefits of your aerobic activity; you’re probably not challenging yourself adequately if you stay at anything lower than 60 percent to 65 percent range for too long.
-Increasing your pace, amping up your resistance and/or raising the incline can help keep you in the zone.
+As a general rule, try to stay within your THR, or the 70 to 85 percent range, for most of your workout so that you can reap the benefits of your aerobic activity.
+If you stay at anything lower than 60 percent range for too long, you’re probably not challenging yourself adequately.
+Increasing your pace, amping up your resistance, and/or raising the incline, can help keep you in the zone.

-Aim to be at your THR for at least 15 to 20 minutes workout time, and ideally 35 to 45 minutes.
-If you’re a beginner, start at 65 percent to 70 percent of your maximum heart rate and gradually increase the intensity.
+“For daily exercise, aim to be at your THR for 30 minutes for most days of the week,” she says “The ACSM and CDC recommend that healthy adults strive for 150 minutes per week in their THR zone.”
+During interval training you should attempt to tease the 80 to 90 percent of your maximum heart rate zone during your harder efforts and ensure that during the recovery periods you recover to 65 to 75 percent of maximum heart rate.
+If you’re a beginner, start at 65 to 70 percent of your maximum heart rate and gradually increase the intensity.
 If you find it challenging to reach that number at first, give yourself points for exercising and remember that, with time, your stamina will improve.

-Finish out your workout with a brief cool down.
-Gradually decelerate to an easy pace, until your breathing rate has slowed to near normal.
+Giordano recommends that you finish out your workout with a brief cool down—and gradually decelerate to an easy pace, until your breathing rate has slowed to near normal.
 End with a few minutes of gentle stretching to keep muscles limber.